naibarn/SmartSpec/.smartspec/workflows/smartspec_reverse_to_spec.md

 - If UI spec:
   - generate a minimal `ui.json` placeholder template.
 - Do not overwrite existing `spec.md`.
+- Respect `--dry-run` by simulating writes.

 ### 6.3 `repair-legacy`

 - Intended to support older SmartSpec projects.
-- May add **additive metadata** or companion files to align with v5.2.
+- May add **additive metadata** or companion files to align with centralization.
 - Must not delete or rewrite core content of legacy `spec.md`.

+Under `--safety-mode=strict`:
+- prefer recommendations or `--dry-run` when ambiguity is high.

 ---